-Interest rates have also been a positive development for EIC in some respects.
-The higher rates have brought a level of sanity to the acquisition markets where financial buyers, who base their acquisition model on far higher levels of debt than EIC is comfortable with, have had trouble funding their purchases.
-This has in turn served to bring a moderation in acquisition prices.
-While there is still plenty of competition for good companies with proven management teams, a new sense of rationality has entered the marketplace.
-This has in turn made EIC competitive on a larger number of transactions, particularly larger transactions.
-Our pipeline is currently the strongest it has been in our history, and while this does not mean that we will complete any acquisitions, we are excited about the opportunities in front of us.
+I have previously highlighted how the higher interest rate environment has been a positive development for EIC in some respects.
+The higher rates have tempered acquisition markets where financial buyers, who base their acquisition model on higher levels of debt than EIC is comfortable with, have struggled to find deals that meet their criteria.
+This in turn has served to bring a moderation in acquisition prices.
+While there is still competition for good companies with proven management teams, EIC is finding ourselves competitive on a greater number of transactions, particularly larger transactions.
+Our pipeline remains strong and we continue to assess transactions that meet or exceed our historical benchmarks for return on capital.